 Medicare charges late enrollment penalties if you delay enrollment in Medicare Part B or go 63 days or more without Medicare Part D or creditable prescription drug coverage.
 This additional cost will be charged as long as you have Medicare coverage.
 Also, Medicare Part B and Part D enrollees with higher annual incomes are subject to monthly Medicare surcharges.
-Surcharges vary by income levels set by Medicare (currently $85,000+ for individuals; $170,000+ for married couples.)
+Surcharges vary by income levels set by Medicare.
 Failure to pay surcharges will result in cancellation of your STRS Ohio medical coverage.
 Visit www.ssa.gov for more information.

 Partial Medicare Part B Premium Reimbursement

-Currently, service retirement and disability benefit recipients who are enrolled in an STRS Ohio medical plan and provide proof of Medicare Part B enrollment may receive partial reimbursement to offset the standard monthly premium charged by Medicare for Part B coverage.
+Service retirement and disability benefit recipients who are enrolled in an STRS Ohio medical plan and provide proof of Medicare Part B enrollment may receive partial reimbursement to offset the standard monthly premium charged by Medicare for Part B coverage.

-Partial reimbursement of the benefit recipient's future standard Medicare Part B premium reimbursements may be discontinued effective Jan.
-1, 2021.

-If STRS Ohio receives proof of your Medicare Part B enrollment.
+Partial reimbursement of the benefit recipient's future standard Medicare Part B premium cost will begin after STRS Ohio receives proof of Medicare Part B enrollment.
 If STRS Ohio receives proof by the 15th of the month, partial reimbursement will begin the first of the following month.
 If verification is received after the 15th of the month, partial premium reimbursement will begin the first day of the second following month.
 Partial reimbursement is not applied retroactively based on your Medicare effective date.
 You will receive reimbursement for future monthly premiums only after you submit proof of Medicare Part B coverage.